lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.22 Pirate Ship Cleared ~ No.22 Arriving in Shiden Territory    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

-After you have cleared the pirate ship, speak with the sailor to the north (?) of Ilene's house.
+After you have cleared the pirate ship, speak with the sailor north of Irene's house.
 He will give you a reward based on the amount of time you spent clearing the pirate ship.

 |Rank|Time|Reward|
 |-----|-----|-----|